CLSherrod/clsherrod.github.io/_posts/2025-05-19-what-vangelis-taught-me-about-legacy.md

 description: "The Soundtrack That Changed My Life: What Vangelis Taught Me About Legacy"
 date: 2025-05-19
 preview: "The Soundtrack That Changed My Life: What Vangelis Taught Me About Legacy"
-categories: Essays
+categories: Success & Prosperity
+tags:
+  - tribute
-tags: tribute, music
+  - music
 permalink: /vangelis/
 published: true
 toc: true